nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

   - make instance for project node
     - connect to concept node, i.e. a project's todo list is an instance of a "todo list concept" and connected to the project
       - easy to find it
+- i can't watch a video without thinking of ideas, and i can get to a relevant card in 2 or 3 clicks to write them down

 ` zet/20221007043646/README.md `